abid-mujtaba/testing-fixtures/README.md

 In addition we demonstrate how to use these new fixtures in both unit and integration tests.

+## Utility Fixtures

+The library also comes with some utility fixtures that often come in handy.
+For example `create_temp_dir`
+(injects the `Path` to a temporary directory into the test using the fixture) and `create_temp_cwd` (switches the cwd to a temporary directory and injects its `Path` into the test).

 ## Project Evolution

 The evolution of this project is being tracked in this [doc](./evolution.md).